Josh Gottheimer: 2025 gubernatorial campaign

 On November 15, 2024, Gottheimer announced that he would run for governor of New Jersey in 2025, seeking to succeed outgoing Democratic Governor Phil Murphy.

+Like other candidates for governor in 2025, Gottheimer positioned his campaign as addressing affordability; he especially cited high property taxes, calling for a 15% reduction.
+Gottheimer contributed $9.6 million from his congressional campaign funds to a Super PAC called Affordable New Jersey, which immediately began purchasing ads in support of his gubernatorial bid.
+In a February 2025 Democratic primary debate, opponents Ras Baraka and Steve Fulop criticized Gottheimer's support for the Laken Riley Act, which he defended by saying "If you’re a murderer, a rapist, you break into people’s homes, you shouldn’t be here."

 Gottheimer placed fourth in the Democratic primary on June 10, 2025, receiving 11.8% of the vote and losing to Democratic congresswoman Mikie Sherrill.
+Gottheimer lost every county besides his home county, Bergen, where he came in first with 37% of the vote versus Sherrill's 23%.

 Political positions

 Gottheimer is considered to be a centrist Democrat.
 He is a member of the Blue Dog Coalition.
 He described himself as "socially liberal, fiscally conservative, and passionately centrist" in favor of compromise guided by his Jewish values in 2016.
-During Donald Trump's presidency, Gottheimer voted in line with Trump more often than any other Democrat in Congress.
+During Donald Trump's first presidency, Gottheimer voted in line with Trump more often than any other Democrat in Congress.
 During 2021 and 2022, Gottheimer voted with President Joe Biden's stated position 100% of the time, according to a FiveThirtyEight analysis.
 In 2023, of 54 measures "on which Biden expressed a clear position," Gottheimer voted for Biden's position 86% of the time.

+Gottheimer is an outspoken critic of Democratic Socialism, saying "The DSA are not Democrats.
+They’re socialists, who want to hijack the Democratic Party," and calling them "anti-American, anti-Democratic."
+In June 2026, Gottheimer was one of 10 House Democrats to sign onto the pro-capitalist, anti-socialist Promise to America after three candidates backed by the DSA won Democratic congressional primaries.
+In July 2026, Gottheimer declared that he did not consider New York City mayor Zohran Mamdani, who is a leader of the Democratic socialism movement, a Democrat.